ConqAra/r2hk/README.md

 romaji is converted to hiragana by default. for converting to katakana, put asterisks around the text you want to be katakana. (ex: *basubalu* desu! -> バスバウです！)

 uncomment everything in the script for dark theme!

+r2hk.py is what you should use. r2h and r2h_old is archived, you shouldn't use them!